Back to blog

 GmbH vs. UG: Which Is Right for You?

 The key difference is share capital: A GmbH requires at least €25,000, while a UG (haftungsbeschränkt) can be formed with as little as €1.
-However, the UG must retain 25% of its annual profit until the €25,000 threshold is reached.
+However, the UG must retain 25% of its annual profit until the €25,000 threshold is reached — after which it can re-register as a GmbH.

 Requirements for Forming a GmbH